MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-emissions-impact-dashboard-microsoft-365.md

 ### Issues

-If there are any issues with the dataset refresh/app update during the updating process, please validate the following steps and refresh the dataset.
+If there are any issues with the dataset refresh/app update during the updating process, validate the following steps and refresh the dataset.

 Follow the steps below to make sure your dataset configurations are set correctly: